The following offices and academic units report to the Provost

 The Office of Vice Provost for Faculty Affairs ensures the continued excellence of Columbia's faculty and academic community by administering University policies governing academic appointments, tenure review, and faculty service, and to identifying and exploring issues of importance to the University.

-The Office of the Vice Provost for Faculty Diversity and Inclusion works in close collaboration with the University's academic and administrative units to attract, advance, and retain a diverse faculty.
+The Office of the Vice Provost for Faculty Advancement works in close collaboration with the University's academic and administrative units to attract, advance, and retain a diverse faculty.
 The office facilitates faculty development, diversity, and planning initiatives with an emphasis on creating a welcoming and inclusive climate. at the University.

 Reporting to the vice provost for information services, the University Libraries supports research and teaching through its 23 libraries and extensive print and electronic collections.
 University Libraries also houses the Center for Teaching and Learning, the Center for Digital Research and Scholarship, and the Copyright Advisory Office.